 Orphan Drugs – Orphan drugs are a subset of Specialty Drugs (although not all orphan drugs or uses of drugs are orphan.
 Orphan drugs are approved by the Food & Drug Administration to cover Orphan Diseases.
 In the US, an “Orphan Disease” has 200,000 or fewer patients suffering from the disease to be considered a rare disease.
 Orphan drugs were not popular in the 1960s and 1970s for the pharmaceutical manufacturers to bring to market, simply because there were not enough patients to make back the money invested in clinical development for a rare disease.

 Congress responded by passing The Orphan Drug Act of 1983.
 This Act gave pharmaceutical manufacturers many incentives to bring rare disease drugs and therapies to market – like patent extensions, tax breaks, even golden tickets – to name a few.
 Since then, there have been around 730 drugs approved to treat some rare or orphan diseases, with thousands of uses approved by FDA.
 The cost of Orphan Drugs has significantly increased as well in the past several decades, to an average cost per patient of $170,000 per year.
-Sixty percent of drugs approved by FDA thus far in 2020 have been for orphan diseases.
+Sixty percent of drugs approved by FDA in 2020 were for orphan diseases.

 Examples of Orphan Diseases include Alice in Wonderland Syndrome (AIWS), hemophilia A, and spindle cell hemangioma.

-Gene Therapies – are the newest category to the drug and therapeutic FDA approval scene.
+Gene and Cellular Therapies – are the newest category to the drug and therapeutic FDA approval scene.
 Due to the mapping of the human genome, now more than 6,000 clinical trials are being conducted to see if altered genes can literally treat or even cure diseases like blindness, hemophilia, sickle cell anemia, and cancer.

-Eighteen cellular and gene therapies have been approved by the FDA, and over 350 other gene therapies are being tested in 6,000 clinical trials as of November 2020.
+Twenty-two cellular and gene therapies have been approved by the FDA, and over 350 other gene therapies are being tested in 6,000 clinical trials as of November 2020.
 While these are excited and potentially curative, in some instances, the cost of these therapies is astronomical.
-They range in price from tens of thousands of dollars per course of treatment to over $2 million per treatment, and the new potential gene therapies coming to market are speculated to cost even more.
+They range in price from tens of thousands of dollars per course of treatment to over $3 million per treatment, and the new potential gene therapies coming to market are speculated to cost even more.

 An example gene therapy is voretigene neparvovec-rzyl, a gene therapy to treat children and adult patients with an inherited form of vision loss that may result in blindness.